bensaufley/old-personal-website/README.md

+# Archived Oct 2025

+This is no longer the repo for my personal website; this was a prior incarnation.

 # [BenSaufley.com](http://bensaufley.com)

 This is the git repo for my personal website.
 It's pretty bare-bones at the moment, but it's better than the Wordpress site that had been stagnating in its place since at least 2013.